-As you near the Consolation Lakes, the terrain starts to get rocky again.
 If you don’t wish to navigate the rocks, don’t worry – there are lots of spots to stop along the spot where Consolation Lake flows into Babel Creek.
 The views of the Consolation Lakes and its surrounding mountains are pretty special.

 Get more information on the Consolation Lakes Trail.

 Johnson Lake is one of our family’s favorite spots to go when we go hiking Banff National Park.
 It’s not nearly as popular as Lake Louise or Moraine Lake, which is exactly why we visit so often.

 The easy trail around Johnson Lake is a loop, but we prefer to hike along the northern shore to the end of the lake and back.
 From the northern shore, you’ll enjoy amazing views of Johnson Lake with Mount Rundle in the background.